Shocake/CS135/README.md

 # CS135
 UWaterloo CS135

-My solutions to the exercises provided as practice in the CS135 lecture notes.
+My solutions to some of the exercises provided as practice in the CS135 lecture notes.